 - 1. Changes in assessment during the quartile due to calamities must be approved by the programme board after consulting the examination board (EER 21-22, Art 4.4.7). - 2.
-In accordance with article 7.10 WHW, part 2, the examination board might have to introduce an additional investigation to certify whether students have achieved the PILOs even though the students has passed all required tests.
-Long-term unreliable testing or inability to perform practical assignments might compromise the ability of the examination board to certify that students achieve the programme intended learning outcomes (PILOs).
+In accordance with article 7.10 WHW, part 2, the Examination Board might have to introduce an additional investigation to certify whether students have achieved the PILOs even though the students have passed all required tests.

+Long-term unreliable testing or inability to perform practical assignments might compromise the ability of the Examination Board to certify that students achieve the programme intended learning outcomes (PILOs).